kcoverseas/take-home-assignment/README.md

 ## Description
 You have to work on creating an employee  calendar for all the exployees of the company that will tell us the available slots for a meeting.

-## Platform Choice
+## Tech Stack
-You have to create the application as web application in .NET Core (use MVC Framework) or Python (use Django & Django Rest Framework for APIs).
+You have to create the application as web application in .NET Core (use MVC Framework).

 Use SQL Server(Newer Versions) to perform database transactions and to store data.